tengcharmaine/tp/docs/DeveloperGuide.md

     - Pros: The command is more intuitive.

-    - Cons: Users are required to know an extra command, which reduce usability of application.
+    - Cons: Users are required to know an extra command, which reduces usability of application.

 ### NoteDisplay (UI Component)

 The `NoteDisplay` allows the users to view the notes of the selected patient in the patient list.
-All notes in the `Person Card`.
+All notes are displayed in the `Person Card`.

 #### Implementation